Women's National Basketball Association: Salaries, rosters, and collective bargaining

 Before the 2009 season, the maximum team roster size was changed from 13 players (11 active and 2 inactive) to 11 players (all active).
-Any team that falls below nine players able to play due to injury or any other factor outside of the control of the team will, upon request, be granted a roster hardship exception allowing the team to sign an additional player or players so that the team will have nine players able to play in an upcoming game or games.
+Any team that falls below nine players able to play due to injury or any other factor outside of the control of the team will, upon request, be granted a roster hardship exception allowing the team to sign an additional player or players so the team will have nine players able to play in an upcoming game or games.
 As soon as the injured (or otherwise sidelined) player(s) can play, the roster hardship player(s)—not any other player on the roster—must be waived.
 In March 2014, the WNBA and players signed a new, eight-year collective bargaining agreement, increasing the number of players on a roster to 12.

 The WNBA draft is held annually every spring.
 The minimum age is 22 years for American players and 20 years for international players, measured as of December 31 of the calendar year of the draft.
-For draft purposes, "American" includes those born in the U.S., as well as those who have enrolled in a U.S. college or university, regardless of their citizenship.
+For draft purposes, "American" includes those born in the U.S., as well as those who have enrolled in a U.S. college or university, regardless of citizenship.
 The draft is three rounds long, with each of the 12 teams in the league (trades aside) getting three picks each.
-The draft order for the eight teams that made the playoffs the previous year are based on team records, and the team with the highest previous record will pick last.
+The draft order for the eight teams that made the playoffs the previous year are based on team records, and the team with the highest previous record pick last.
 For the remaining top four picks, a selection process similar to the NBA draft lottery is conducted for the four teams that did not qualify for the playoffs.

 Previously, in 2008, a new six-year collective bargaining agreement was agreed upon between the players and the league.
 The salary cap for an entire team in 2010 was $827,000 (although it was later lowered to $775,000).
 By 2013 (the sixth year under this agreement), the cap for an entire team was $900,000.
 In 2010, the minimum salary for a player with three-plus years of experience was $51,000 while the maximum salary for a six-plus year player was $101,500 (the first time in league history that players can receive over $100,000).
 The minimum salary for rookies was $35,190.
-Many WNBA players supplement their salaries by playing in European, Australian, or more recently Chinese women's basketball leagues during the WNBA offseason.
+Many WNBA players supplement their salaries by playing in European, Australian, or Chinese women's basketball leagues during the WNBA offseason.
 The WNBA pays its female players less than their NBA counterparts, although this is attributed to the much greater revenues of the NBA; however the WNBA has been criticized for "paying its players a lower share of revenue than the NBA".